Maeshowe as science-friction

 In the period of the winter-solstice Archaeology and its fans focus on the three most impressive buildings of the Western-European Stone Age on the British Isles, Newgrange, Maeshowe, Stonehenge, to witness the accuracy of the cosmological knowledge of this old Atlantic ancestry 5000 or more years ago.
 I thought it a good idea to emphasize again the extraordinary mathematical facts I found in Maeshowe’s design, in circles, in squares, in cubes and eventually in Pythagorean triangles.
 What I have shown can, in my view, not be as it is just by accident.
 If that were the case then something even more incredible would be the case, that is that people unconsciously laid out mathematical theorems in their architectural designs with the perfection of insects.

 Maybe my ‘reconstructions’ are highly speculative, my data certainly are not and at least I research what I consider the ‘possible’ and try to give them as much credit as I can for the extraordinary things they created anyhow.
 If I err on the positive side then so be it, it does not hurt the model nor the reputation of an extra-ordinary culture.
-The benefit of the doubt is in these cases a valid criterion, it seems to me better than doing the other way around and belittle them for fear of one’s own reputation: it’s true, I am in the enviable possession of no reputation at all.
+A type of ‘benefit of the doubt’ is in these cases a valid criterion, it seems to me better than doing the other way around and belittle them for fear of one’s own reputation: it’s true, I am in the enviable possession of no reputation at all.

 You could call it prehistoric ‘science-fiction’ but it is more ‘science-friction’, because it supposes what is supposed not to be supposed and you’ll be amazed what changes that can cause.